 Private messaging enables users to communicate privately without having to publicly disclose an e-mail address, and users can receive e-mail and Pushover notifications of new private messages.

-Responsive design enhances functionality on smaller screens such as phones and tablets without having to use a separate URL, 3rd party (often read-only) websites, or proprietary mobile applications.
+Responsive design enhances functionality on smaller screens such as phones and tablets without having to use a separate URL, 3rd party (often read-only) websites, or mobile apps.

 Integrated search engine covers all submitted stories and comments, including full-text caches of all submitted story contents.
 Searching for a keyword will often bring up relevant stories that don't even mention that keyword in the URL or title.